truemagic-coder/solana-agent/README.md

 Solana Agent is the first AI agent framework to deliver truly intelligent, dynamic workflows.

-With Solana Agent, you can seamlessly define and integrate tools — such as Zapier MCP (for sending emails via Mailgun) and the Solana Balance tool—directly into your agent’s capabilities.
+With Solana Agent, you can seamlessly define and integrate tools — such as Zapier MCP (for sending emails via Mailgun) and the Solana Balance tool — directly into your agent’s capabilities.

 Then prompt your agent with natural language, for example:
 “Get my balances for my Solana wallet and then email them to me.”